-eve-wireshark
+eve-wireshark (default)

 - Fully featured Wireshark workstation with integrated Thinclient.
-For more information on the thinclient operation please refer to section 13. - RDP console eve-chrome (extra install, section 14.1.8)
+For more information on the thinclient operation please refer to section 13. - RDP console eve-chrome (extra install, section 14.1.10)

 - A Docker for hosting a Google Chrome browser.
 Useful for accessing another nodes management interface using http or https.
 The browser already has Java integrated so that you can utilize GUIs that require it, like ASDM for Cisco's ASA. - DHCP or Static IP address - Java Integration for ASDM access to Cisco ASA/IPS.
-For access to ASDM where Java is required, please follow this reference link: - https://192.168.100.5/admin/public/asdm.jnlp - Where 192.168.100.5 is the ASA IP for ASDM connection eve-kali (extra install, section 14.1.8)
+For access to ASDM where Java is required, please follow this reference link: - https://192.168.100.5/admin/public/asdm.jnlp eve-kali (extra install, section 14.1.10)